Good content is good business.

 Otherwise, the SME’s true knowledge will remain unearthed as their answers provided will likely be too simple.
 This makes it difficult to put together a piece that’s any different from those that have already been done by your competitors, thus losing it in the masses along with its objective.

 Pro tip: If you’re a B2B company in a very specialised or niche industry, your content writer will probably need to constantly pose questions to SMEs.
-In-house or freelance, make sure your content writer has experience with interviewing experts.
+Be it an in-house writer or freelance writer, make sure he or she has experience with interviewing experts.

 Good content writers don’t just have a keen eye for detail, their eyes should also have X-ray and microscopic capabilities.